LaszloLajosT/Udacity-Practice-CourtCounter/README.md

 - doesn't allow to rotate.
 - change the layout.

-Here is a screenshot about the bug.
+Here is a screenshot about the bug:

 <img src="screenshot.png" width="400" height="200" />